-Today, The Meadow history stays alive with yearround narrated tours of Secretariat's birthplace, available by reservation.
-See www.meadoweventpark.com the Morris family, purchased The Meadow and trans-formed it into a famous racing stable.
+The Meadow was not always a Thoroughbred horse farm.
+It was founded in 1805 by Dr. Charles Morris and was a working plantation of 2,000 acres for over 100 years.
+In 1936, Christopher Chenery, a cousin of the Morris family, purchased The Meadow and trans-formed it into a famous racing stable.
 His daughter Penny Chenery took over the farm when he became ill and took her father's dream to the utmost heights of racing glory with Secretariat and Riva Ridge.